Aldo Miyashiro: Biography

-Aldo Miyashiro is of Peruvian and Japanese descent; studied at Colegio Champagnat (Lima, Peru).
-He was a student at the Pontificia Universidad Católica del Perú, after journalism at the Jaime Bausate y Meza School (where he began his theatrical activity) and acting at the ENSAD and the playwright's workshop Roberto Ángeles He is also a barrista for Club Universitario de Deportes.
+Aldo Miyashiro was born on February 9, 1976 in Lima, Peru.
+He is of Peruvian and Japanese descent; studied at Colegio Champagnat (Lima).
+He was a student at the Pontifical Catholic University of Peru, after journalism at the Jaime Bausate y Meza School (where he began his theatrical activity) and acting at the ENSAD and the playwright's workshop Roberto Ángeles He is also a barrista for Club Universitario de Deportes.